wighawag/vitest-solidity-coverage/README.md

 # vitest-solidity-coverage

-A vitest coverage provider + hardhat plugin + library code to make solidity-coverage works with vitest
+A vitest coverage provider + hardhat plugin to make solidity-coverage works with vitest

 ## how it works